top of page

 Reigniting the Creative Flame

 I’m not trying to say this short changed everything.
 But it did wake something back up.
+Directing, for me, has never just been about control—it’s about momentum.
+Listening.
+Reacting.
+Trusting your gut and your people.

+Being okay when things don’t go perfectly is vital because the real art is in how you adapt.
 This shoot reminded me of all that.
 It helped me shake off the rust.
-Reconnect with the craft.
-And most importantly, it helped me gear up for what’s next—I'm currently developing a new feature film called Braincell.
-This short was never just a one-off; it was the warm-up, the rep, the creative reset I needed to get back into the groove.
+I reconnected with the craft.
+Most importantly, it helped me gear up for what’s next—I'm currently developing a new feature film called Braincell.

 bottom of page